jdb2b/my-presentation/content/home/30winrate.md

 ><small>% Win Rate = Won Deals/ Total Opportunities that were both Closed Won + Closed Lost</small>

 <br>
-according to the following article...
+that's according to the following article...
 #### [5 Key Sales Metrics And KPIs You Should Know](https://www.insightsquared.com/2014/03/the-5-key-sales-metrics-sales-vps-must-use-to-analyze-performance-and-results/)

 ---

 {{% section %}}

+BUT<br>
-But Closed-Won + Closed-Lost does not cover total opportunities in most businesses.<br><br>
+Closed-Won + Closed-Lost does not cover total opportunities in most businesses.<br><br>

-What about Disqualified, Nurture, and other Open opportunities?
+What about Disqualified, Nurture, and other Open opportunities with close dates in the past?

 <br>
 <small>